 Carl Barkemeyer is a defense lawyer who handles DWI and DUI charges in Livingston Parish, Louisiana.
 Although his office is located in Baton Rouge, he is very familiar with the criminal justice system in Livingston and Denham Springs.
 He has practiced DWI defense for his entire career.
 He will be able to assist you in your defense of Driving While Intoxicated charge in Livingston District Court or Denham Springs City Court.

-● DWI is a crime which has to do with the operation of a vehicle under intoxication where the vehicle refers to any motor vehicle, vessel, as well as, watercraft or some other conveyance means if the person operating the vehicle is intoxicated from alcoholic beverages or has a blood alcohol concentration that measures you to 0.08% and above in relation to the alcohol grams for every 100 cubic cm of blood.
+● DWI in Livingston is a crime which has to do with the operation of a vehicle under intoxication where the vehicle refers to any motor vehicle, vessel, as well as, watercraft or some other conveyance means if the person operating the vehicle is intoxicated from alcoholic beverages or has a blood alcohol concentration that measures you to 0.08% and above in relation to the alcohol grams for every 100 cubic cm of blood.

-It could also be seen as a situation where the person operating the vehicle is influenced by controlled drug substances which have been listed in the drug schedules or a situation where the operator of the vehicle is influenced by a combined intake of alcohol as well as one or multiple drugs which are not referred to as Controlled Dangerous Substances but can be legally obtained whether they have a prescription or not.
+It could also be a situation where the person operating the vehicle is influenced by controlled drug substances which have been listed in the drug schedules or a situation where the operator of the vehicle is influenced by a combined intake of alcohol as well as one or multiple drugs which are not referred to as Controlled Dangerous Substances but can be legally obtained whether they have a prescription or not.

-Another example of a DWI charge is where the person operating the vehicle is influenced by one drug or multiple drugs that are not referred to as a CDS but can be legally obtained whether they have a prescription or not.
+Another example of a DWI charge is where the person operating the vehicle in Livingston is influenced by one drug or multiple drugs that are not referred to as a CDS but can be legally obtained whether they have a prescription or not.

 If you wish to have more clarity about what constitutes a DWI charge in Livingston, feel free to reach out to Carl Barkemeyer, Criminal Defense Attorney and all of your inquiries will be answered.
 Mr. Barkemeyer is very comprehensive with DWI charges and currently provides a DWI attorney legal service to clients in Livingston that have been charged for driving under the influence of alcohol or drugs.